Dr. Néstor García Canclini

 e.
 Explore how this visual note can be used for meaning and information retrieval at a later date

 All attendees will develop skills to create visual notes, understand the semiotic nature of different visual notes techniques and how this method can enrich your practice.

 You don’t have to be a graphic designer or a visual artist to attend this workshop – it is for everyone!

 Nora is a researcher at the Department of Design Theory and Processes of the UAM Cuajimalpa, Mexico, where she teaches courses in the Bachelor and Master of Information and Communication Design [MADIC].
 She is member of the Image, Technology, Culture and Art Research Group, of the Division in Communication and Design Sciences and collaborates in the Laboratory of Socio-territorial Analysis [LAST] of Social Sciences and Humanities of the UAM Cuajimalpa.
 Her research focuses on the visualization of spatio-temporal data, visual narratives and participatory design methods for knowledge management and innovation.
 Nora has an extensive experience in innovation and design consultancy for the private and the public sector in Mexico and abroad.

-Jesús Elizondo is professor, researcher and head of the Department of Communication Sciences at UAM Cuajimalpa, Mexico.
-He has been part of several research groups such as Culture, Technology and Sense; Communication, Technology and Subjectivity; Studies of the Digital Society; Culture and Digital Systems; Transborder and Cultural Issues (MEX/US/CAN).
+He has been a part of research groups such as Culture, Technology and Science, Communication, Technology and Subjectivity; Studies of the Digital Society; Culture and Digital Systems; Transborder and Cultural Issues (MEX/US/CAN).

 For more than 20 years he has been publishing articles on Semiotics, Theory and History of Communication, ICT and Technological change.
 His most recent book is “Monopolies of knowledge, Big Data and open knowledge”.